kubos/kubos/docs/kubos-linux-overview.md

 #### /home

 All user-created files should reside under the /home directory.
 This directory maps to a separate partition from the root file system.
-As a result, all file here will remain unchanged if the system goes through a kernel upgrade or downgrade.
+As a result, all files here will remain unchanged if the system goes through a kernel upgrade or downgrade.

 ***
 **Any files not residing under the /home directory will be destroyed during an upgrade/downgrade**